MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/building-sample-app.md

 title: Containerize a .NET Core app
 description: Learn how to build a sample .NET Core app with containers.
 author: vrapolinario
-ms.author: roharwoo
+ms.author: mosagie
-ms.date: 03/31/2023
+ms.date: 01/21/2025
 ms.topic: how-to
 ---
 # Containerize a .NET Core App

-> Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016
+> Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

 This topic describes how to package an existing sample .NET app for deployment as a Windows container, after setting up your environment as described in [Get started: Prep Windows for containers](set-up-environment.md), and running your first container as described in [Run your first Windows container](run-your-first-container.md).